 Take Action to Help Animals in Roadside Zoos

-In shabby roadside zoos across the country and at countless other tourist traps around the world, animals are suffering in captivity.
+In shabby roadside zoos across the country and at countless other tourist traps around the world, animals are suffering.

 Animals held prisoner in pseudo-sanctuaries, traveling shows, and roadside displays are forced to spend their lives behind bars to entertain the public.
 They endure relentless frustration, neglect, and sometimes even abuse from the people who are supposed to be caring for them.
-This stress causes many of them to rock, sway, or pace endlessly—a condition called “zoochosis.”
+This stress causes many of them to rock, sway, or pace endlessly.
 Some even resort to hurting themselves by chewing on their own body parts or pulling out their fur or feathers.
-Remember: Even the best artificial environments can’t come close to providing the space, stimulation, and freedom that wild animals want and need.

-Together, we can make a difference for animals in captivity.
+Together, we can make a difference for animals in roadside zoos.
 Keep reading to learn more, or click on the button below to start taking action.

 Overseas, where regulations protecting captive animals are sometimes even more lax (or completely nonexistent), things are similarly grim.
-In 2018, a dolphin named Honey, 46 penguins, and hundreds of fish and reptiles were simply abandoned in their cages at Inubosaki Marine Park Aquarium in Japan after it shut down.
+Located on the top floors of a Bangkok, Thailand, department store is the Pata Zoo, where a gorilla named Bua Noi has been all alone since 1983, kept inside a dark and dingy cage with little opportunity for psychological stimulation or physical exercise.
 In China, at a facility dubbed “the saddest zoo in the world,” 500 species—including five walrus calves, six young beluga whales, and two Arctic wolves—are kept in cramped, barren enclosures inside a shopping mall.

 Hoping to capitalize on the kind intentions of guests, many of these shoddy facilities use buzzwords like “sanctuary” or “rescue” in their names to mislead consumers about the quality of care that animals receive.
 Sadly, these outfits are nothing more than breeders, dealers, and exhibitors exploiting the public’s goodwill and generosity.